stackevo/spudreq/draft-trammell-spud-req.md

 facility to note that one tube is the "reverse" direction of another, a general case of the tube grouping signal above.

-## Endpoint to Path Signaling
+## Signaling of Per-Tube Properties

 SPUD must be able to provide information scoped to a tube from the end- point(s) to all SPUD-aware nodes on the path about the packets in that tube.

 We note that in-band signaling would meet this requirement.

-## Path to Endpoint Signaling
+## Path to Receiver Signaling under Sender Control

-SPUD must be able to provide information from a SPUD-aware middlebox to the endpoint.
+SPUD must be able to provide information about from a SPUD-aware middlebox to the endpoint.
 This information is associated with a tube, in terms of "the properties of the path(s) the packets in this tube will traverse".
-Path-to- endpoint signaling must be made available to the superstrate and/or the application at the endpoint.
-We note that in-band signaling would meet this requirement.
+This signaling must happen only with explicit sender permission and be sent to the receiver of packets in the tube.

+We note that in-band signaling would meet this requirement, if the sender created a "placeholder" in-band that could be filled in by the middlebox(es) on path.
+In-band signaling has the advantage that it does not require foreknowledge of the identity and addresses of devices along the path by endpoints and vice versa, but does add complexity to the signaling protocol.
+Piggybacked signaling uses some number of bits in each packet generated by the overlying transport.
+It requires either reducing the MTU available to the encapsulated transport and/or opportunistically using "headroom" as it is
+available: bits between the network-layer MTU and the bits actually used by the transport.
+For use cases that accumulate information from devices on path in the SPUD header, piggybacked signaling also requires a mechanism for endpoints to create "scratch space" for potential use of the on-path devices.

+In contrast, interleaved signaling uses signaling packets on the same 5-tuple and tube ID, which don't carry any superstrate data.
+These interleaved packets could also contain scratch space for on-path device use.
+This reduces complexity and sidesteps MTU problems, at the cost of sending more packets per flow.

+## Receiver to Sender Feedback

+SPUD must be able send information collected from SPUD-aware middleboxes along the path to a receiver back to the sender that gave permission; see
+{{encrypted-feedback}} for restrictions on this facility.

+## Direct Path to Sender Signaling

+SPUD must provide a facility for a middlebox to send a packet directly in response to a sending endpoint, primarily to signal error conditions (e.g.
+"packet administratively prohibited" or "no route to destination", as in present ICMP).

+In this case, the direct return packet generated by the middlebox uses the reversed end-to-end 5-tuple in order to receive equivalent NAT treatment, though the reverse path might not be the same as the forward path.
+Endpoints have control over this feature: A SPUD-aware middlebox must not emit a direct return packet unless it is in direct response to a packet from a sending endpoint, and must not forward a packet for which it has sent a direct return packet; see {{protection-against-trivial-abuse}}.

 ## Tube Start and End Signaling

 SPUD must provide a facility for endpoints to signal that a tube has started, that the start of the tube has been acknowledged and accepted by the remote endpoint(s), and that a tube has ended and its state can be forgotten by the path.
 Given unreliable signaling (see
-{{reliability-fragmentation-mtu-and-duplication}})
+{{on-reliability-fragmentation-mtu-and-duplication}}),
 both endpoints and devices on the path must be resilient to the loss of any of these signals.
 Specifically, timeouts are still necessary to clean up stale state.

-See {{hard-state-vs-soft-state}} and
-{{tube-vs-superstrate-association-lifetime}}
-for more discussion on tube start and end signaling.
+## Common Transport Semantic Signaling

+Similar to tube start and end signaling, SPUD must provide a facility for endpoints to signal that a superstrate transport session has been requested, set up, and/or torn down.
+This facility provides an explicit replacement for the common practice in TCP-aware middleboxes of modeling TCP state of flows by inspecting the TCP flags byte.

+Given the fact that a superstrate transport session may consist of multiple tubes, this signaling must be separate from that for tube start and end.

 ## Declarative signaling

 All information signaled via SPUD is defined to be declarative (as opposed to imperative).
-A SPUD endpoint must function correctly if no middlebox along the path understands the signals it sends, or if sent signals from middleboxes it does not understand.
+A SPUD endpoint must function correctly even no middlebox along the path understands the signals it sends, or if sent signals from middleboxes it does not understand.
+It must also function correctly if the path (and thereby the set of middleboxes traversed) changes during the lifetime of a tube; endpoints cannot rely on the creation or maintenance of state even on cooperative middleboxes.
 Likewise, a SPUD-aware middlebox must function correctly if sent signals from endpoints it does not understand, or in the absence of expected signals from endpoints.

+The declarative nature of this signaling removes any requirement that SPUD provide reliability for its signals.

 ## Extensibility

 SPUD must enable multiple new transport semantics and application/path declarations without requiring updates to SPUD implementations in middleboxes.